tthorntone/AdNauseam-Wiki/Block-mode:-medium-mode.md

 - High likelihood of web pages being broken: you have to be ready and willing to fix them when this happen.
     - Keep in mind though that as you build your ruleset for the sites you usually visit, you will spend less and less time fixing web pages.
-- Web pages will load significantly much faster compared to the [_easy mode_](https://github.com/gorhill/uBlock/wiki/Blocking-mode:-easy-mode).
+- Web pages will load significantly faster compared to the [_easy mode_](https://github.com/gorhill/uBlock/wiki/Blocking-mode:-easy-mode).
-- Your privacy expsoure will significantly be reduced compare to easy mode.
+- Your privacy exposure will be significantly reduced compared to easy mode.

 ##### How to enable this mode